 All fundraising activities (on and off campus) must be approved by the department listed above.
-Fundraising activities must be approved at least two weeks prior to your event.
+Fundraising activities must be approved at least four weeks prior to your event.

 Vendors from off campus are not permitted to sell items on Gordon’s campus without the approval of the Director of Business Development and Scheduling.
 Students are not permitted to sponsor parties at which items will be sold.